panda-workshop/panda-workshop.github.io/agenda.md

 <h2><b>PROGRAM</b></h2>

-The workshop will take place at the annual meeting of the <a href="https://research.spec.org/working-groups/rg-predictive-data-analytics/" style="color:#227da3">RG Predictive Data Analytics</a> at the <a href="https://icpe2022.spec.org/" style="color:#227da3">ICPE 2022</a> on the **11th of April 2022 at 7pm CEST**.
+The workshop will take place at the annual meeting of the <a href="https://research.spec.org/working-groups/rg-predictive-data-analytics/" style="color:#227da3">RG Predictive Data Analytics Working Group</a> at the <a href="https://icpe2022.spec.org/" style="color:#227da3">ICPE 2022</a> on the **11th of April 2022 at 7pm CEST**.
 <p>PANDA is planned to be a full-day workshop with a single session. </p>
 <p>The following is planned to be our program schedule:</p>